microchip-pic-avr-examples/pic18f47q10-cnano-rnbd-rn487x-gettingstarted-mplab-mcc/README.md

 <br />

-The driver library itself should not require any modifications or injections by the user;<br /> unless to expand upon the supported command implementations **rnbd.c/h**
+The driver library may not require modifications or injections done by the user unless it expands to the supported command implementations **rnbd.c/h**

 **Configurable Module Hardware Requirement\(s\):**

-A single UART instance used for communication between MCU and Module:
+The MCU and the module are using a UART to communicate:

 <br />